Democratic Classroom Leadership

 -

-Participants are eligible to earn clock hours from the Washington Office of the Superintendent of Public Instruction.
-Clock hours are provided free of charge to all educators that attend.
+Full Circle Leadership Center (FCLC) is an OPSI approved clock hour provider.
+Participants are eligible to earn clock hours from the Washington Office of the Superintendent of Public Instruction for all FCLC workshops.
+Clock hours are provided free of charge to all educators who attend.
 Please feel free to contact us for more information.

 Introductory Workshops